idef1x/docker-owncloud-client/README.md

 # docker-owncloud-client
-Owncloud headless client so I can run multiple owncloud-clients on one machine to dfferent owncloud servers :)
+Nextcloud headless client on Alpine so I can run multiple nextcloud clients on one machine to dfferent nextcloud servers :)

-Image should install the latest client (currently 2.1.0)
+Image should install the latest client

 ```
 *Usage: